Asymptotic stability of laser-driven lightsails: Enhancement by optical dispersion engineering in gratings: Dynamics

 \section{Dynamics}

-We used the initial condition $[x,y,\phi',v_x,v_y,\dot{\phi}'] = [0, 0.1\%w,\SI{0.01}{\degree},0, -\SI{0.5}{\meter\per\second}, -\SI{0.01\pi}{\radian\per\second}]$ for the grating in Fig.~\ref{fig:dynamics}.
-The dynamics scales linearly with the initial condition when the initial condition is close to the equilibrium.
-The equations of motion (Eq.~\eqref{eq:linear_forces}) were integrated using the comoving solver developed in Sec.~\ref{sec:Dynamics}, stopping when the sail reached $v_f = 0.2c$.
-Within the comoving integrator, the frame-$\frameM$ equations used to evolve the state were solved using a fourth-order Runge-Kutta method~\cite{Lin:2026git}.
+The equations of motion [Eq.~\eqref{eq:linear_forces}] were integrated using the comoving solver discussed in Sec.~\ref{sec:Dynamics}, stopping when the sail reached $v_f = 0.2c$.
+Within the comoving integrator, the frame-$\frameM$ equations used to evolve the state were solved using a fourth-order Runge-Kutta method.
+A detailed implementation of the dynamics solver is stored in the code repository~\cite{Lin:2026git}.